 - J504 / J505 WPC speaker connectors

 - J501 WPC Aux Power connectors.
 Sometimes no 7 pin available then use 3+4 pin.
-Looking from the top 3rd pin from the right is key pin and therefore need to be cut off.
+Looking from the top 3rd pin from the right is key pin and therefore need to be cut off / pulled out.

 - Resistors: just two resistors (560R to 4K7 exact value doesn’t matter, but equal) near the cabinet amplifier.

 - DataEast only: 1K resistor and cap near CN3 for reading cabinet pot.

 - 5V DC-DC buck converter module.
 Looking from the top lower left is “out+” upper left is “in+” in the right “gnd”